Ballet demands vs Sport demands

 Dancers are also expected to cope with huge psychological demands.
-These include managing the anxiety of performances, dealing with recovery from injury and coping with aesthetic demands to name a few.
+These include managing the anxiety of performances, dealing with recovery from injury and coping with aesthetic demands.

 A qualitative study with dancers suggested that cognitive anxiety (the thought processes associated with anxiety) was the dominant type experienced.
-It was also seen to be debilitative to performance.
-On the other hand, somatic anxiety (physical symptoms of anxiety) was seen as facilitative.
+It was also found to be unhelpful (debilitative) to performance.
+On the other hand, somatic anxiety (physical symptoms of anxiety) was seen as helpful (debilitative).

 How to cope with stressors?

 There are lots of ways to cope with different stressors in ballet.
 Here are just a few: